microsoft/fast/packages/web-components/fast-element/docs/guide/leveraging-css.doc.md

 ```

 :::note
-Both slotted and host styles can be overriden by the element user.
+Both slotted and host styles can be overridden by the element user.
 Think of these as the *default* styles that you are providing, so that your elements look and function correctly out-of-the-box.
 :::